 5 Ways to Soothe Dogs Who Don't like Fireworks on July 4th

 Summertime is here!
-The weather is balmy, the beaches are packed with tourists (we hope not too packed, though.
-Social distancing is still important), there’s a run on ice cream shops, camping enthusiasts are heading to the great outdoors for some greatly needed respite, and all across the nation, people are getting ready to celebrate the 4th of July with friends and family.
+The weather is balmy, the beaches are packed with tourists, there’s a run on ice cream shops, camping enthusiasts are heading to the great outdoors for some greatly needed respite, and all across the nation, people are getting ready to celebrate the 4th of July with friends and family.

-Unfortunately, our panicked furry friends always get caught in the crossfire.
+Unfortunately, our panicked furry friends sometimes get caught in the crossfire.
 It’s no secret that most dogs dislike fireworks.
 In fact, more American pets go missing on this day than on any other day of the year.

 It’s easy to see why.

-Fireworks are loud, bright, and smell strange.
-When these obtrusive explosions and strange smells are paired with the anxious yipping, barking, and howling of other neighborhood dogs, it can be a real sensory overload- especially taking into account dogs’ keen senses of hearing and smell.
+Fireworks are loud, bright, and have a strange smell.
+When these obtrusive explosions and unfamiliar smells are paired with the anxious yipping, barking, and howling of other neighborhood dogs, it can be a real sensory overload- especially taking into account dogs’ keen senses of hearing and smell.

 If this is your puppy’s first 4th of July and you know that they’re afraid of thunderstorms, then they are probably going to be scared of fireworks, too.

-Here are a few ways that you can soothe your puppy’s anxiety when the big day comes.
+Here are a few ways that you can soothe your dog’s anxiety when the big day comes.

 Create a safe space for them inside the house.

 Choose a room without windows or windows that have noise-cancelling curtains.
 If your pup has a crate, make it comfortable with a soft blanket and their favorite toy.
 It wouldn’t hurt to put a blanket over the top of it, too.
 Playing soothing music can also calm their nerves.
 Don’t forget to check on your pup from time to time, pet them, and give them a yummy treat to chew on.

-- If the fireworks are going to last a few hours, make sure you put a wee wee pad or move your DoggieLawn into the safe space you create for your puppy so they have a indoor pet potty to use that feels safe and familiar.
+If the fireworks are going to last a few hours, move your DoggieLawn into the safe space you create for your puppy so they have a indoor pet potty to use that feels safe and familiar.